This post may contain affiliate links. Please read our disclosure policy.

 Dragon fruit is also known as pitaya.
 It is a super fruit indigenous to Central and South America that is now grown all over the world.
 It is a brightly colored pink fruit that has a mild but refreshing taste.
 Pitaya, or Dragon Fruit, has a faint, sweet taste, comparable to that of an earthy watermelon.
 All of its seeds give it the consistency of a kiwi.

 Dragon fruit has amazing health benefits.
 It’s low in calories but filling, high in vitamin C, and, yes, mesmerizing to look at.
 Catherine says that if you’re trying to cap your calories, you can sub more dragon fruit for half of the banana—which also will make the color of the smoothie even brighter.

 How to make a dragon fruit smoothie

-To make this smoothie, it’s as easy as throwing the ingredients in a blender and blending until there are no more chunks of fruit or vegetables.
-The color with brighten and you’ll get a creamy rich consistency.
-Feel free to taste it to see if need anything else and to check that you like the consistency.
+Making this smoothie is as easy as throwing the ingredients in a blender and blending until there are no more chunks of fruit or vegetables.
+If using fresh, you can use the quick guide to cutting dragon fruit to get started.
+The color with brighten, and you’ll get a creamy, rich consistency.
+Feel free to taste it to see if you need anything else and to check that you like the consistency.